The Ultimate Glossary of Proofreading and Editing Terms

 Front Matter

-Material that appears at the beginning of a manuscript before the main text.
+Material at the beginning of a manuscript, before the main body text.
+This can include the following:

 Hard Copy